+Patch descriptors.
 We use a descriptor [31] which is similar to the HoG descriptors used extensively in the literature.
-Given a reference point x, we take the square region with side B C, with x at its left corner.
+Given a reference point \mathbf{x} , we take the square region with side B C, with \mathbf{x} at its left corner.
 This region is partitioned into a grid of $B \times B$ square blocks of size $C \times C$ pixels.
 Within each block, we compute intensity gradient at each pixel, bin the gradient orientations into P orientation bins, and compute the histogram of total gradient magnitudes within each bin.
-Finally, all B^2 histograms are divided by the total gradient energy averaged over the B^2 blocks, truncated at 1, and concatenated.
+Finally, all B^2 such histograms for the region are divided by the total gradient energy averaged over the B^2 blocks, truncated at 1, and concatenated.
 Parameters B, P and C are set to 3, 5 and 8 respectively, producing 45-dimensional descriptors.